Workman’s Building Consultancy trends team has continued to support clients as we work together to plan for the easing of lockdown restrictions.

 A careful review of site protocols is necessary; together with management of the inevitable claims for time and possibly cost.
 Ed Moore, Building Consultancy Partner, provided some practical considerations in his recent article ‘Managing project construction sites‘.

 Government guidance is to continue essential safety work.
 Our specialist team is working with clients to survey, scope and procure remedial works during lockdown, which has actually aided this process.
 Steven Rodd, our in-house specialist discusses this guidance note in his recent article ‘Addressing legacy cladding during a lockdown‘.

 With talk of shopping centres and other sectors preparing for a possible June re-opening, work is needed to put appropriate procedures in place.
 Our surveyors are planning social distancing strategies in tandem with CAD teams, preparing schemes for access routes, one-way systems and holding areas.
 Aligning asset wide strategies with occupiers’ own opening protocols is essential if the new ‘norm’ is to work effectively.

-Home working has not impeded us and we all know now that video conferencing platforms work.
+Homeworking has not impeded us and we all know now that video conferencing platforms work.
 Venturing outside onto sites or for inspections has been aided by the latest guidance.
-Staff safety is paramount and we have put a risk assessment approach in place to make sure client requirements and surveyor safety are balanced.
+Staff safety, above all, is paramount.
+Therefore, we’ve got a risk assessment approach in place to balance client requirements and surveyor safety.